English with Creative Writing BA

 Facts and Figures

-The English department at Brunel University London is one of the best in the UK for student satisfaction.
-We were ranked 3rd in the 2013 Student Satisfaction Survey.
+The English and Creative Writing department at Brunel University London is one of the best in the UK for student satisfaction.
+We were ranked 11th in the 2016 Guardian League Tables.

 Teaching and Assessment

 You will be assigned a personal tutor who remains with you throughout your degree course and is available to discuss private and academic problems.
 We pride ourselves on our commitment to the individual, and you will find both academic and administrative staff only too pleased to help.

 The degree course is modular.
 Each module is worth 20 credits and you must complete 120 credits for each year of your degree programme.

 Each subject employs a wide range of assessment methods.
 These include coursework, individual and group projects, oral presentations, practical work, essays and written examinations.